tlai10/INST-377-Project/README.md

 5. If changes has made, type git add. --> git commit -m "" --> git push heroku master, to push the changes, so the webpage will display based on the changes you made.

+User Manual:

+Home Page:
+This application can be used to find all of the speed cameras in any district of PG County and provide detailed information on all of these cameras.

+1. On the "Home" page, navigate to the "Dropdown" button and click on the button to open a selection of districts.
+2. Click on the district that you want to find speed cameras in.
+3. Click on the "Select District" button.
+4. Scroll down and look for camera objects on the map.
+5. Click on the points to see more detailed information such as the address, speed limit on the road, and the speed where the camera will take photos.

+About Page:
+The about page provides background information on speed cameras in Prince George’s County.
+It addresses the problems that speed cameras create for drivers and recent legislation passed in PG County regarding the increase in cameras around the area.
+It also explains the purpose and goals of our project as well as its intended impact on the overall community.

+Documentation Page:
+The Documentation Page serves as a general and easy guide for new users to our system.
+On this page, users can see a general guide for each of the pages on the system.
+The 'Home' page is the only section to include a walk-through since the other two consist of text only.